 Greetings from the curriculum department!
-This week I (Ryan Kochevar) sat down with Marina Hydeman to talk all things curriculum.
+This week I (Ryan Kochevar) sat down with nature and science writer Marina Hydeman to talk all things curriculum.

-RK: Marina is our nature and science programs writer for our EDMO and PRO curriculum, that’s for campers in 1st through 8th grades.
+RK: Marina is our nature and science curriculum writer for our EDMO and PRO programs, that’s for campers in 1st through 8th grades.
 She’s here with me today to answer some questions I have.

 MH: Looking forward to it!